-This week, researchers at Boston University and Harvard reviewed three studies following more than 225,000 adults over age 50, for eight to twenty years, and showed that being even slightly overweight can increase your risk of dying by 6 percent, and in those who are obese, by a whopping 73 percent (Annals of Internal Medicine, April 3, 2017).
-The main causes of death are heart and lung disease and cancers and the more overweight you are, the greater your chance of dying prematurely.
+Researchers at Boston University and Harvard reviewed three studies following more than 225,000 adults over age 50, for eight to twenty years, and showed that being even slightly overweight can increase your risk of dying by six percent, and in those who are obese, by a whopping 73 percent (Annals of Internal Medicine, April 3, 2017).
+The main causes of death are heart and lung disease and cancers and the more overweight you are, the greater your risk for these diseases.

 The authors explain the major flaw in an earlier study that appeared to show that being slightly overweight was healthful.
 That study had analyzed 97 studies that only measured participants' body fat one time, so there was no way to see whether they had lost weight.
 It is common for people to lose weight when they are suffering from an illnesses that is going to be fatal, so any control group for testing the effects of overweight on premature death has to exclude people who are now at normal weight only because they have lost weight from an illness that is going to kill them.
 In contrast to the older study, this new study measured weight of participants many times, usually every year.
 The authors proved that the older study was flawed because in their new study, they showed that the highest death rates occurred in those who were previously overweight and then lost a lot of weight, because their weight loss was more likely to be caused by an illness.